| Domain Names

 depend on how the domain name looks with and without a hypen.
 It will also

+depend on the availability of your preferred domain name.
 If you find that your preferred domain name has already been registered under

 all applicable suffixes, you might need to get creative and think of another